 If you still want to suspend coverage, keep in mind that even if you follow the law and submit your plates, you still may be charged more for insurance after you’ve had a lapse of, say, more than 30 days.
 Insurers say their statistical models show that drivers who haven’t carried steady, uninterrupted insurance coverage tend to file more claims, and so cost the insurance company more.

 Some insurance companies won’t even take customers who can’t show six months of prior coverage, forcing drivers to shop from high-risk providers for as much as double the price.

 “If you’re in that situation, there are a lot of companies that specialize in high-risk drivers,” says Passmore.
 “Shop around.
 They might only charge more for six months.

 That said, some states don’t allow insurers to charge more if a lapse was due to overseas military service, hospitalization or job loss.

-Here is how much more you will pay, on average, per year if your insurance lapses for 60 days:
+Here is how much more you will pay for car insurance in 2022, on average, if your insurance lapses for 45 days:

-How to buy car insurance after an insurance lapse
+How do you buy car insurance after an insurance lapse?

 Despite the challenges of buying car insurance after an interruption in coverage, it’s still wise to research rates.
 Each insurance company assesses risk differently, so even if you have a lapsed policy, you can still find a lower rate by doing a car insurance comparison.
 For instance, some insurers specialize in high-risk driver policies so that you may get a more affordable price from one of those carriers.

 If you are changing your driving situation – you will still be driving frequently but won’t have your own car – consider getting a non-owners car insurance policy to avoid a lapse in coverage.